 You must submit a syllabus for the course to the Economics Department’s Undergraduate Coordinator.
 The syllabus must describe the course, list textbooks and readings that were actually used in the course, and list prerequisites and course requirements.
 A “Course Description” from the university’s course catalog cannot substitute for a syllabus.
 The syllabus must be written in English.

 We will approve or deny your request as soon as possible after receiving the syllabus.

-If you need to receive credit toward your economics major or minor for courses taken at another college or university, please provide Professor Jack with the following materials:
+If you need to receive credit toward your economics major or minor for courses taken at another college or university, please provide Professor Schwartz with the following materials:

 - A copy of the syllabus for the course, including the name of the university, the course number, and the names of the text(s).

 - The forms that you need signed for the GU Registrar.